 Collaboration or Co-Innovation

-One thing is clear, If FinTech doesn't kill banks, it might instead sap the sector's profitability earlier in the days.
+With banks facing increased competition, Fintech firms were believed to sap the banking sector's profitability earlier in the days.
 But banks still have plenty of competitive advantages – the trust established through hundreds of years safekeeping customer’s assets, access to customers’ transactional data, the ability to offer a full range of services, to name just a few.
 Now the current situation indicates that competition is good, especially if it creates inroads for new and currently under-served consumers to access and use traditional financial services.
-FinTech startups have vision that traditional banks have lacked.
-They see under-served consumers as an emerging market, especially in developing countries where technological advances like mobile banking have been a key driver of financial inclusion.
 The concepts of collaboration – or “co-innovation” – are becoming more important within the financial services and technology industries.
 Here is huge value for both large banks and smaller FinTech companies to work together and tap into the scale and scope that banks have.
 The collaboration between fintech firms and legacy banks can result in innovative solutions and remarkable customer experiences through digital technology.
 What do you think?

 It is being said that blockchain technology will revolutionize the world more than the internet has.
 It is being said that blockchain is even bigger than the internet..